 The amendment clarifies how contributions by employees or third parties associated with the service shall be paid in periods of service.
 In addition, it permits a practical solution, if the amount of the contributions is independent from the number of the years of service.
-This amendment is applicable for annual periods beginning on or after 1 July 2014 and it has not yet been approved by the European Union.
+This amendment is applicable for annual periods beginning on or after 1 February 2015.